xTheFreeZe/wiki.marwin/Installing-a-C-compiler-on-Windows.md

-You can use MinGW-w64, Visual Studio, llvm-mingw, or tcc.
+64-bit Windows users can use MinGW-w64, Visual Studio, llvm-mingw, or tcc (both tcc64 and tcc32).
 Visual Studio takes a lot more space, but its header files are more up-to-date, so Visual Studio is preferred if you plan to use the UI library.

+32-bit Windows users can use tcc32.
+Other C compilers might also work to some extent but they're not officially supported yet.

 V uses recent Windows features like UTF-8 and color output support in console, IPv6 and native TLS support on sockets, etc. Windows 10 Fall Creators Update (**1709**) or later is the recommended Windows version for most complete compatibility.
 Windows 7, Windows 8(.1), and Windows 10 before Fall Creators Update are supported too but programs may lack some features and/or it may be hard to correctly link/redistribute recent C runtime library especially when using GNU C compiler.